Food premises registration

 Anyone running a food business must tell us about any premises used for storing, selling, distributing or preparing food.
 Food premises include:

 - staff canteens;

 - ice cream vans;

-Market stalls and mobile vendors, such as ice cream vans or burger vans, must be registered with the local authority in whose area the vehicle is ordinarily kept.
+Market stalls and mobile vendors, such as ice cream vans or burger vans, must be registered with the local authority in whose area the vehicle is ordinarily kept overnight.
 Once the establishment has undertaken this process with its registering authority it should not be asked to register with any further food authorities in whose area it trades.
 However, any food authority can undertake an intervention, inspection or appropriate enforcement action at any mobile establishment that trades within its area.

 Food Premises Registration Form

 Anyone starting a new food business must register with us at least 28 days before doing so.
 Our registration form is available below.

 There are no specific exemptions from the requirement for 'food business' establishments to be registered.
 However, registration is not required for: